 In your bowl, you’ll first mix together the melted butter and brown sugar.
 You’ll then stir in the vanilla and egg.
 Following that you’ll stir in flour, cornstarch, and salt.
 Once you have your batter, you’ll stir in the chocolate chips.
-Lastly, you’ll want to stir in the cornstarch.
+Lastly, you’ll want to stir in the corn syrup.
 Make sure this is well combined, and then spread onto the lined cookie sheet using a spatula, or even your hands.
 Bake for about 20 minutes – the cookie will be golden brown when done.
 If you are using a quarter sheet pan, you will need to bake for about 30 minutes.

 Decorating the Cookie Cake

 Let the cookie cool completely before decorating or the frosting will melt.
 You can certainly make your own frosting, but I think the best cookie cakes are topped with canned frosting.
 I used alternating Dark Chocolate and White frosting, but you can use any flavors you’d like.

 Most traditionally, cookie cakes are decorated around the edge with words in the center, but the options for cookie cake designs are endless.
 I used a starred piping tip and piped little flower-like dots around the outside, alternating the chocolate and white icings.
 I considered writing happy birthday in the middle, but didn’t trust myself to make it look good!
-However, if you’re writing in the center, using a thicker tip to pipe the background of the words in white, and then a thinner tip to pipe the more legible words on top of the white icing is the most traditional cookie cake approach.
+However, if you’re writing in the center, using a thicker tip to pipe the word in white icing as background, and then a thinner tip to pipe the word again in chocolate on top of the white icing.
+This is the most traditional cookie cake approach.